Information for term Teach In Spain Basics

 OverviewClick to Open

-With no language component and fewer days of orientation, this program is designed specifically for those who have previously lived, worked or studied abroad for one or more semesters in a Spanish-speaking country.
+With fewer days of orientation, this program is designed specifically for those who have previously lived, worked, or studied abroad for one or more semesters in a Spanish-speaking country.

 Your duties as a Language and Culture Assistant are the same as our other Teach in Spain programs, but personal preparations when moving to Spain will require more independence on your end upon your initial arrival.
 As a part-time Language and Culture Assistant, you help Spanish students develop their listening and conversational English skills by creating fun and engaging activities and presenting on North American culture.